isomerpages/sndgo-corp/media-hub/press-releases/_posts/2016-10-03-post-mas-and-local-polytechnics-sign-memorandum-of-understanding-to-promote-skills-development-in-fin.md

 date: 2016-10-03
 permalink: /media-hub/press-releases/mas-and-local-polytechnics-sign-memorandum-of-understanding-to-promote-skills-development-in-financial-technology
 ---
-## Mas And Local Polytechnics Sign Memorandum Of Understanding To Promote Skills Development In Fin ##
+## MAS And Local Polytechnics Sign Memorandum Of Understanding To Promote Skills Development In Fin ##

 **03 Oct 2016**